-to hear me through.
-It will take me as long as it has taken him.
-That will carry us beyond eight o'clock at night.
-Now, every one of you who can remain that long can just as well get his supper, meet me at seven, and remain an hour or two later.
-The judge has already informed you that he is to have an hour to reply to me.
+I do not rise to speak now, if I can stipulate with the audience to meet me here at half-past six or at seven o'clock.
+It is now several minutes past five, and Judge Douglas has spoken over three hours.
+If you hear me at all, I wish you to hear me through.
+It will take me as long as it has taken him. will carry us beyond eight o'clock at night. every one of you who can remain that long can just as well get his supper, meet me at seven, and remain an hour or two later.
+The Judge has already informed you that he is to have an hour to reply to me.
 I doubt not but you have been a little surprised to learn that I have consented to give one of his high reputation and known ability this advantage of me.
-Indeed, my consenting to it, though reluctant, was not wholly unselfish, for I suspected, if it were understood that the judge was entirely done, you Democrats would leave and not hear me; but by giving him the close, I felt confident you would stay for the fun of hearing him skin me.
+Indeed, my consenting to it, though reluctant, was not wholly unselfish, for I suspected, if it were understood that the Judge was entirely done, you Democrats would leave and not hear me; but by giving him the close, I felt confident you would stay for the fun of hearing him skin me.

-The audience signified their assent to the arrangement, and adjourned to seven o'clock P. M., at which time they reassembled, and Mr. Lincoln spoke substantially as follows:
+The audience signified their assent to the arrangement, and adjourned to seven o'clock P.M., at which time they reassembled, and Mr. Lincoln spoke substantially as follows: